Reunion Island plans to go green | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-At first glance, Reunion Island seems like a paradise — with its palm trees, lush green landscapes and fresh sea breeze.
-But the French overseas territory in the Indian Ocean is less immaculate than it seems.
+At first glance, Reunion Island seems like a paradise — with palm trees, lush green landscapes and a fresh sea breeze.
+But the French overseas territory in the Indian Ocean is less idyllic than it seems.
 Almost two-thirds of its electricity are produced through fossil energy sources.

-The local government now aims to switch to 100% renewable energy production by the end of 2028 — some media had falsely reported a target date of 2023.
-Mainland France is only aiming for a renewable share of 32% in 2030.
+The local government now aims to switch to 100% renewable energy production by the end of 2028.
+Some media had inaccurately reported a target date of 2023, but it is still am ambitious goal.
+Mainland France is aiming for a renewable share of just 32% by 2030.

-The island's electricity currently mostly stems from French utility EDF's heavy oil factory in the city of Le Port in the northwest of the island, and from two power plants, owned by Albioma, running on coal roughly six months of the year.
+The island's electricity currently stems mostly from French utility EDF's heavy oil factory in the city of Le Port in the northwest of the island, and from two power plants, owned by Albioma, which run on coal roughly six months of the year.

-EDF's factory is to function with colza and soja oil in the future, Albioma's plants exclusively with biomass.
+EDF's factory is to function with colza and soja oil in the future, and Albioma's plants exclusively on biomass.

 One of the latter, called Bois-Rouge, is located about 10 kilometers (6.2 miles) east of the capital Saint-Denis in the north of the island.
 Adjacent to it is a sugar cane factory, run by international group Tereos and also named Bois-Rouge.

-On a recent Friday morning, the sugar cane factory's director, Vianney Tailamee, was leading a group of visitors across the site as rumbling trucks were discharging huge loads of sugar cane.
+On a recent Friday morning, the sugar cane factory's director, Vianney Tailamee, led a group of visitors across the site as rumbling trucks discharged huge loads of sugar cane.

-"Our production is already sustainable and functions as a perfect cycle," he said to the group that included Nelly Noel, Albioma head of environmental matters and industrial risks.
+"Our production is already sustainable and functions as a perfect cycle," he told the group, which included Nelly Noel, Albioma's head of environmental matters and industrial risks.

 "This is where we press out the sugar cane's juice," he explained, pointing to a huge network of machines behind him.

 "Residues such as sand and soil are scattered on adjacent farmers' fields.
 The molasses, the sugar sirup, is fed to animals or go to the nearby distillery, which produces bioethanol or alcohol with it.
-And the bagasse, the crushed canes, go to Albioma's factory," he said while Noel nodded in agreement.
+And the bagasse, the crushed canes, go to Albioma's factory," he said, as Noel nodded in agreement.

-"In return, we get our electricity from the grid, in which Albioma feeds its produced energy," he added.
+"In return, we get our electricity from the grid, into which Albioma feeds the energy produced," he added.

-"That electricity will soon be produced to 100% with biomass and not just 40%," Noel explained to DW a bit later while guiding the team across the company's Bois-Rouge site.
+"That electricity will soon be 100 % produced with biomass and not just 40%," Noel later explained to DW as he guided the team across the company's Bois-Rouge site.
 Each of Albioma's two factories on the island has a total capacity of roughly 110 megawatts.

-Biomass is considered climate-neutral as it absorbs the same amount of CO2 during its growth that it emits while being burnt.
+Biomass is considered climate-neutral as it absorbs the same amount of CO2 during its growth that it emits in the burning process.

-Next to Noel, construction works were ongoing for two huge hemispheric reservoirs, where wood pellets that'll replace the coal will be stored.
+Construction work is underway for two huge hemispheric reservoirs, where wood pellets that will replace the coal will be stored.
 The company is investing about €200 million ($226 million) per site.

 "We will import most of the wood pellets from the north of the US, later on potentially from Mozambique and South Africa," she explained.